 Looking back, I have been fairly early into areas like personal websites, blogging and tweeting, always interested to find new ways to learn and communicate.
 The origins of this website lay in a desire to capture what it was like in the relatively early days of the evolving environmental, social innovation and sustainability movements.

 The idea was also to explain to the wider world what we were doing and what was working, and what wasn’t.

-A decade in, however, our original webmaster absconded to New Zealand and seemed to lose his sense of what was proper, and what not.
-Still, dark clouds and silver linings.
-I am immensely grateful to Geoff Kendall, Sam Lakha and Chris Wash for wading in and rescuing the bulk of the old content from under the nose of the New Zealand Minotaur.
+A decade in, however, our original webmaster absconded to New Zealand.
+Still, dark clouds, silver linings.
+I am still immensely grateful to Geoff Kendall, Sam Lakha and Chris Wash for wading in and rescuing the bulk of the old content.

 And, by way of background, here is some archive text from the old site which explains some of the original reasoning behind the site:

 I am often asked what exactly it is that I do.
 Difficult.
 When filling in the ‘Please state profession’ line on passports and other forms I have long been tempted to write ‘Babelfish’, which I’ll explain in a moment.

 And the website?
 It’s a fairly natural outflow from work I have done under the guise of John Elkington Associates (JEA), founded by Elaine and I in 1983.
 Later, I changed the name to CounterCurrent.

 In compiling the original version of the website, with the help of Rupert Bassett and Lynne Elvins, I was forced to plumb my core values, powerfully shaped by pressures and opportunities described elsewhere on the site.